-- a) The Neighbourhood Plan identifies the Local Green Gap between the individual settlements of Cuddesdon and Denton as shown in Figure 13. - b) Development proposals should ensure the retention of the open character of this Local Green Gap and protect the identified long distance views.
+- a) The Neighbourhood Plan identifies the Local Green Gap between the individual settlements of Cuddesdon and Denton as shown in Figure 21. - b) Development proposals should ensure the retention of the open character of this Local Green Gap and protect the long-distance views C and D as identified in Figure 11.